juliengouban/Arduino_Uno/README.md

 Bipolar and Mosfet transistors

 The software used for the design is Altium Designer.
-We designed the board and had it produced by PCB Way in bare PCB, then soldered the components ourselves.
+It has been produced by PCB way.

 *Project duration: 6 days*